rogerlew/wepppy-win-bootstrap/README.md

 ## Downloading a project with wget (preferred)
-Use the wget_download_weppcloud_project.py script and provide the run_id and local destination directory as arguments.
-The included wget.exe must be in your path if the batch file is called from outside of the scripts folder.
+Use the wget_download_weppcloud_project.bat script and provide the run_id and local destination directory as arguments.
+Please cd to the scripts folder to run the batch script.
+This will ensure it uses the included wget.exe and not the alias that Windows has with incompatible command parameters.

 e.g.
 ```